bpptkg/komapy/docs/tutorials/axis_formatter.rst

 formatter that KomaPy uses is ``FormatStrFormatter``.
 See the following example on how to use axis formatter in KomaPy chart.

-Let's create a single EDM plot as follows:
+Let's create a single EDM plot:

 .. code-block:: python